South Carolina Sexual Abuse Lawyers Handling Claims Against Religious Institutions

 The scope of religious sexual assaults

-While many of the reported church sexual cases involve children who were sexually abused in the Catholic Church, the scope of the problem is much larger.
 Sexual abuse in houses of worship involves parishioners of all ages, gender, and sexual preferences.
-It includes leaders of Jewish, Protestant, Islamic, and other faiths.
+It includes leaders of Catholic, Jewish, Protestant, Islamic, and other faiths.

 The fundamental essence of the problem is that religious leaders abuse their position of authority and the trust that the people in the congregation place in them.
 In many cases, the abuse is not just one isolated incident.
 Many children and young adults are sexually assaulted or abused multiple times over a period of weeks, months, or years.
 Some of the more common forms of childhood sexual abuse by religious leaders include:

 - Threats to tell others about your sexual activities